-The essay continues, following the ellipses.
+The essay continues following the ellipsis.
 The way in which the block quotation is separated from surrounding text (as in this example) makes the use of quotation marks unnecessary.
 Note that the parentheses at the end come after the punctuation but before the writer's essay resumes on the next line (without indentation).
 This informs readers that the paragraph that precedes the block quote continues after it.

-5. Ellipses and Quoting
+3b.
+Ellipses and Quoting